FAQ – Veterans with Mesothelioma

 Veterans are the largest group of victims of asbestos exposure and mesothelioma.
 Learn the most frequently asked questions about veterans with mesothelioma.

-The most exposed group of people in America to asbestos are the veterans of the United States military; especially those sailors, guardsmen and marines stationed onboard military ships and submarines.
-Over the course of just 50 years, nearly 5 million veterans had prolonged exposure to asbestos during shipbuilding.
+Of all the occupations that exposed people to asbestos, none were exposed to as much asbestos as the United States military; especially those sailors, guardsmen and marines stationed onboard military ships and submarines.
+Over the course of just 50 years, nearly 5 million veterans had prolonged exposure to asbestos during shipbuilding and shipboard operations.
 Because of this, over 30% of all mesothelioma patients are US veterans.

 Q: Which branches of the military are most at risk for exposure?

-While every branch of the armed services used asbestos products in a variety of ways (occupationally, barracks, vehicles, etc.), the United States Navy (and Marines) are the most at risk.
-One of the largest uses of asbestos was in the construction of ships.
-Anyone who worked on or around these ships, especially during their construction, is at risk for developing mesothelioma.
+While every branch of the armed services used asbestos products in a variety of ways (aircraft, barracks, vehicles, etc.), United States Navy Sailors and Marines stationed onboard ships were the most at risk.
+One of the largest uses of asbestos was in the construction of US warships.
+Anyone who worked on or around these ships, especially during their construction, overhaul or decommissioning is at risk for developing mesothelioma.

-Q: How does a veteran file a claim with the VA?
+Q: How does a veteran file a disability claim with the VA?

 Q: What does the VA do once they receive a VA Disability Compensation claim?

 Q: What is a Veteran Service Officer (VSO) and how does it differ from a VA Accredited Claims Agent?

-Q: What information/evidence does a veteran have to produce for a claim?
+Q: What information/evidence does a veteran have to submit for a disability claim?